How to Make a Paper Star Lantern

 By the way, these paper star lanterns make pretty decorations even without lights inside.
 You could make golden one to put on your Christmas tree :-)

-Here are some star lanterns made by Monica over at craftynest.com - I think she might have used our template.
-Check out her site... it has some beautiful craft ideas including other styles of lanterns.
+Here are some star lanterns made by Monica over at craftynest.com using our tutorial and template.

 Print the template onto your paper or card-stock, making sure that you print onto the blank side!
 The lantern is made of five modules, so depending on the size of template that you use you might need to print several pages.